Domestic Violence, Child Support, and Parenting Time Attorney Brick and Sea Girt NJ

 How does domestic violence affect a child custody hearing?

-The two types of custody that are considered by family law courts during a custody hearing are physical custody and legal custody.
-Put simply, a child lives with the parent(s) given physical custody, and those parents are responsible for meeting the basic daily needs of the child.
-A parent given legal custody has the right to share in the process of making decisions that affect the child, such as where the child will attend school and what medical care the child will receive.
+The two types of custody that family law courts consider during a custody hearing are physical custody and legal custody.
+Put simply, a child lives with the parent(s) given physical custody, and those parents are responsible for meeting the child’s basic daily needs.
+A parent given legal custody has the right to share in making decisions that affect the child, such as where the child will attend school and what medical care the child will receive.

 - The child’s needs, including their physical safety, educational opportunity, and emotional wellbeing